sandiumar/Museum/README.md

 # Museum
-This Application is use to view Art Collection from Rijksmuseum
+This Application is use to view Art Collection from Rijksmuseum using RijksMuseum API

 Tech Stack & Tools that I use :
 - Kotlin